jorishr/notes-on-javascript/testing/testing.md

 - Integration testing builds on top the unit testing and looks the integration of the various parts.
 Thus you test more than one unit and how the units work together.

-- Acceptance testing is testing the entire app how it behaves on a device or whether it satifies the specs provided.
+- Acceptance testing is testing the entire app how it behaves on a device or whether it satisfies the specs provided.

-- Stress testing is meant for evaluating how the app behavios under adverse conditions.
+- Stress testing is meant for evaluating how the app behavior under adverse conditions.
 For example, a very slow device or slow internet access, high traffic, interruptions, etc.